 In most fights, I use Death Shroud on cooldown to keep fury up as much as possible.
 I only save it on certain fights in which I know I’ll need Death Shroud for survivability (examples: Giganticus Lupicus in Arah and the Legendary Imbued Shaman in the grawl fractal).

-Constant use of Death Shroud essentially means two or three extra stacks of bleeds, a substantial damage increase.
+Constant use of Death Shroud essentially means roughly five extra stacks of bleeds and three stacks of torment — a substantial damage increase.

 To further maximize the fury, I usually try to use it when I’m only going to spam scepter No. 1.
 This can stack more bleeds due to scepter No. 1′s fast cast time.